wso2/docs-is/en/identity-server/5.10.0/docs/setup/logging-claims-in-audit-logs.md

    enable = true
    LogUpdatedClaimsOnly = true
    ```

-   On making the above-mentioned changes, claims will be logged into the `           audit.log          ` file in `<IS_HOME>/repository/log`.
+    On making the above mentioned changes, claims will be logged into
+    the `           audit.log          ` file in
+    `           <IS_HOME>/repository/log.          `